 Gabrielle Hecht is Professor of History at the University of Michigan.
 She is the author of The Radiance of France: Nuclear Power and National Identity after World War II and editor of Entangled Geographies: Empire and Technopolitics in the Global Cold War, both published by the MIT Press.

-Co-winner, 2012 Martin A. Klein Prize in African History, awarded by the American Historical Society.
+Co-winner, 2012 Martin A. Klein Prize in African History, awarded by the American Historical Association.

 Winner, 2013 Robert K. Merton Book Award, given by the Science, Knowledge, and Technology Section of the American Sociological Association.